denten-books/plain-text/5-surface.md

 inscrutable, like all magnetic media.

 ![IBM Mag Card II, introduced in 1969 for use in the Magnetic Card/Selectric Typewriter (MC/ST) in 1969.
-A "simple relationship [...] could be maintained between a typed page and a recorded card" [@may_ibm_1981, 743].
+A simple relationship could be "maintained between a typed page and a recorded card" [@may_ibm_1981, 743].
 Image by Pointillist under GNU Free Documentation License, Version 1.2.](images/ibm-card.png)